-Illustrative Controls: Audit Log Protection 3.10.11 Current and archived audit logs are maintained in a form that prevents their modification, substitution, or unauthorised destruction.
+Criterion # Audit Logging Audit log protection 3.10.11 Current and archived audit logs are maintained in a form that prevents their modification, substitution, or unauthorised destruction.
 3.10.12 Digital signatures are used to protect the integrity of audit logs where applicable or required to satisfy legal requirements.
 3.10.13 The private key used for signing audit logs is not used for any other purpose.
 This applies equally to a symmetric secret key used with a symmetric MAC mechanism.

-Illustrative Controls: Audit Log Archival 3.10.14 The CA archives audit log data on a periodic basis as disclosed in the CP and/or CPS.
+Audit log archival 3.10.14 The CA archives audit log data on a periodic basis as disclosed in the CP and/or CPS.
 3.10.15 In addition to possible regulatory stipulation, a risk assessment is performed to determine the appropriate length of time for retention of archived audit logs.
 3.10.16 The CA maintains archived audit logs at a secure off-site location for a predetermined period as determined by risk assessment and legal requirements.

-Illustrative Controls: Review of Audit Logs 3.10.17 Current and archived audit logs are only retrieved by authorised individuals for valid business or security reasons.
+Review of audit logs 3.10.17 Current and archived audit logs are only retrieved by authorised individuals for valid business or security reasons.
 3.10.18 Audit logs are reviewed periodically according to the practices established in the CPS.
 The review of current and archived audit logs include a validation of the audit logs' integrity, and the timely identification and follow up of unauthorised or suspicious activity.